google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-issues-and-reporting-bugs.md

 There are two distinct stages to check off when developing and testing web push, each with their own set of common issues / problems.

-1. **Sending a Message:** Make sure that sending messages is successful.
+- **Sending a Message:** Make sure that sending messages is successful.
    You should be getting a 201 HTTP code.
 If you aren't :
-    1. **Check for Authorization Errors:** If you receive an authorization error message see the
+    - **Check for Authorization Errors:** If you receive an authorization error message see the
        [Authorization Issues section](#authorization_issues).
-    1. **Other API Errors:** If you receive a non-201 status code response, see the [HTTP Status Codes section](#http_status_codes) for guidance on the cause of the issue.
+    - **Other API Errors:** If you receive a non-201 status code response, see the [HTTP Status Codes section](#http_status_codes) for guidance on the cause of the issue.
-1. **Receiving a Message**: If you're able to send a message successfully, but the message is not received on the browser:
+- **Receiving a Message**: If you're able to send a message successfully, but the message is not received on the browser:
-    1. **Check for Encryption Issues:** See the [Payload Encryption Issue Section](#payload_encryption_issue).
+    - **Check for Encryption Issues:** See the [Payload Encryption Issue Section](#payload_encryption_issue).
-    1. **Check for Connection Issues:** If the problem is on Chrome, it may be a connection, see [Connection Issues section](#connection_issue) for more info.
+    - **Check for Connection Issues:** If the problem is on Chrome, it may be a connection.
+See [Connection Issues section](#connection_issue) for more info.

-If you aren't able to send and receive a push message and the relevant sections in this doc aren't helping debug / fix the problem then you may have found a bug.
+If you aren't able to send and receive a push message and the relevant sections in this doc aren't helping debug the problem then you may have found a bug.
 In this case, refer to the [Raising Bug Reports](#raising_bug_reports) section to file a good bug report with all the necessary information to expedite the bug fixing process.